RosettaCommons/demos/protocol_capture/2014/mpframework-ddG/README.txt

     predict_lips.pl)

 ## Running the Application
-To run the membrane ddG script, run the following commandline:

-./compute_memb_ddG.py -pdb <pdbfile> -spanfile <spanfile> -position <residue-position> -new_aa <amino acid 3-letter code>

-To run the membrane ddG script for OmpLA, run the following commandline:
+To run the membrane ddG script for this example case, run the python script (no arguments)

-./compute_OmpLA_ddG.py -pdb input_files/1qd6.pdb - spanfile input_files/1qd6.span
+./compute_ompLA_ddG.py

 ## Example Outputs
-The PyRosetta script will write a list of mutations and ddG values to a textfile called ddG.out.
-An exmaple output can be seen in the output/ directory of this demo.
+The PyRosetta script will write a list of mutations and ddG values to standard output.

+### References
+1. Chaudhury S, Lyskov S, Gray JJ (2010) PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta.

+2. Moon CP, Fleming KG (2011) Side-chain hydrophobicity scale derived from transmembrane protein folding into lipid bilayers.
+Proc Natl Acad Sci.